 About

-I grew up in New Jersey and live in the Shropshire hills in the UK with Steve Morris, our three children, and a cat called Whisper.
-I have a BA in Music from Bard College, an MA in Education from Columbia University, a BSc(Hons) mainly in physics with the Open University, and an MSc in Astrophysics from the Astrophysics Research Institute at Liverpool John Moores University.
+I grew up in New Jersey and live in the Shropshire hills in the UK with Steve Morris, our three children, and five rescue cats.
+I have a BA in Music from Bard College, an MA in Education from Columbia University, a BSc(Hons) mainly in physics with the Open University, and both an MSc and a PhD in Astrophysics from the Astrophysics Research Institute at Liverpool John Moores University.
+I now work as a scientist at Climate X, where I model hazard risk due to climate change using machine learning.